 King Saud University has been established in November 1957 - a fact which deems it the first university in both the Kingdom of Saudi Arabia and the Gulf Region.
 Currently, it is among the top 400 world universities, as listed by the 2010 Shanghai Jiao Tong Academic Ranking of World Universities.
 Currently, the university has 53 colleges and 250 undergraduate, graduate, and postgraduate programs.
 In these are enrolled a total of 61.115 students, 35.893 male and 25.222 female.
-The KSU is continuously developing by establishing new Deanships and, research programs, or science parks.
+A table with the major developments that took place within the KSU can be found under Section C1.1 of the Application, Table C1.1.1 Milestones in the academic development of KSU.
+The KSU is continuously developing by establishing new Deanships and, research programs, or science parks (cf. Application, C.1.1).